SykkoAtHome/runpod-comfy-bootstrap/README.md

 The command installs prerequisites, runs four modules, and then starts ComfyUI:

-1. **Jupyter** – ensures JupyterLab is available and starts it on port 8888.
+1. **Jupyter** – ensures JupyterLab is available and starts it on port 8888 using `python3 -m jupyterlab`; it's monitored with a simple HTTP health check.
 2. **Workspace** – prepares persistent directories and links them with ComfyUI.
+The `ComfyUI/models` directory is symlinked to `/workspace/models`, avoiding duplication.
 3. **Custom nodes** – clones listed custom nodes repositories.
+Some plugins automatically install extra dependencies such as `sageattention` and `onnxruntime`.
 4. **Models** – downloads models defined in `config/models.txt`.

 Edit `config/custom_nodes.txt` and `config/models.txt` to customize what gets installed.